To the Failed Homemaker

 God has gifted you with your own set of talents and your own unique skill set to be used for His Kingdom and glory.
 You have a role in His plan that only you can fill, even if your homemaking skills are lacking.

 Don’t let your weak areas, even homemaking, define your purpose or paralyze you with fear to not try.
-Don’t miss the calling God has placed on your heart just because you feel as though you’ve failed as a homemaker.
+Don’t miss the calling God has placed on your heart just because you struggle to keep your home neat.

 Pray for help in your feelings of failure and lay your anxiety and feelings of shame at His feet, trusting that He can restore this area of your life.
 Let go of past mistakes and of times where you have let your home get the best of you.